Bond 2025

 - Update fire alarm systems

-- Construct new elementary school buildings for Forest Hills and Lake Grove at current sites
+- Rebuild Forest Hills and Lake Grove Elementary Schools at their current sites

-- Repurpose and expand STEM and CTE learning spaces at both high schools
+- Add STEM/ CTE classrooms at both high schools

-- Purchase and renovate a home near work and public transportation for Community Transition Program
+- Purchase and remodel a facility for Community Transition Program

 School Impact Stories